PR77/68000_Relocator_FLASH_Kickstart/README.md

 #### Overlay Interception
 When Flash Kickstart mode is being used, the CPLD will also intercept the overlay of the Kickstart in the 0x000000 memory space until the first access to the custom chip register is performed.
 This ensures the correct SP and IP initialisation is performed directly after POR (Power On Reset) as the Flash Kickstart is used by default.

-### Known Issues And Pending Items
-The following items are pending:

-1. Will update the software to not load the entire Kickstart content into RAM before programming; rather will load 64K chunks at a time.
-2. Support for ROMs based at address 0xF00000.

-### External Contributions
-Thanks to the Open Source efforts, here is a list of improvements people have made:

-1. Side Slot expander version and GUI - https://github.com/KaiEmilW/A500-Side-Expansion-Slot-CPU-Relocator